Where To Buy

 Boot Support: The ankle strap was a little more minimized than the Diode ankle strap and I liked the way it fit me better.
 It was very close to the 2016 Malavita’s strap or even the same.
 I’m kind of torn between the new toe strap on the Diodes and this somewhat older but lighter design cap strap on the X-Base.
 Neither has any major flaws but neither really appeal to me over the other.

 Shock Absorption: Just like the Diode Re:Flex here and I really preferred more shock absorption with this Re:Flex version than the added feel of the X-Base EST.

-So all in all I’m still in sticker shock and to me it seems like they finally made a binding to match up with the insanely expensive Mystery snowboard.
+So, all in all, I’m still in sticker shock and to me, it seems like they finally made a binding to match up with the insanely expensive Mystery snowboard.
 Is it a great binding?
 Well yes but it’s just really hard to rationalize this purchase when you already have the expensive but very good Diode’s.
-I personally would of liked to see Burton work on a different type of mid range binding that has a different personality to the existing bindings in their line but at least this tech will eventually trickle down to the rest of the bindings one day.
-Also I really liked the fit and feel of this ankle strap.
+I personally would have liked to see Burton work on a different type of mid-range binding that has a different personality to the existing bindings in their line but at least this tech will eventually trickle down to the rest of the bindings one day.
+Also, I really liked the fit and feel of this ankle strap.